yuanzhhh/React-generator/README.md

 # React-generator

 ## Intro
-React-generator  by client or ssr  for development</br>
+React-generator client or ssr for development

 ## Usage
 ```